openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 2. Running cells

-    To run a cell, click on the cell then locate and click the *Run* button in the upper menu.
+    To run a cell, select the cell, then locate and select the *Run* button in the upper menu.
 You can run a cell more quickly using the keyboard shortcut **shift-enter**.

 .. figure:: ../_images/workflows/area_estimation/smfm_notebook_run.png